astro-ryancamilleri/astro-ryancamilleri.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  Postdoctoral Research Fellow @ <a href='https://smp.uq.edu.au/research/astrophysics/people'>The University of Queensland</a><br>
+  postdoctoral research fellow @ <a href='https://smp.uq.edu.au/research/astrophysics/people'>The University of Queensland</a><br>
-  Member of the <a href='https://www.darkenergysurvey.org'>Dark Energy Survey</a> collaboration<br>
+  member of the <a href='https://www.darkenergysurvey.org'>Dark Energy Survey</a> collaboration<br>
-  Observational Cosmologist
+  observational cosmologist

 profile:
   align: center